turingschool/frontend-lightning-talks/schedule-1804.md

 17. Acceptance testing - what and why?
 James Burbage: CSS optimization - easy wins and gotchas Nick Dambrosio: React - what and why?
-Spenser - Front End Hip - how to stay in the know on all the things
+20. Front End Hip - how to stay in the know on all the things
 21. Pairing approaches - all the types and pros/cons
 Cody:  Tips for crafting your “Developer Identity” Kevin Ryan: Team collaboration: github/PR etiquette, good workflows, best practices Kevin Ryan